theFlyingPig83/solid-api/database/postgres-setup-readme.md

 Step 6: Update Application to Use PostgreSQL

-Now that PostgreSQL is running in the cluster, we need to update the testbed application's configuration to connect to this database: (in database/config.json)(here it aligns with industry best practice)
+Now that PostgreSQL is running in the cluster, we need to update the testbed application's configuration to connect to this database: (in database/config.json)(here it aligns with industry best practice for "prod")

 ```
 {